A Study to Investigate the Safety of Novel Dose Ramp-up Schedule(s) When Initiating Sonrotoclax in Participants Treated for Blood Cancers.

 The focus will be on tumor lysis syndrome (TLS) and related toxicity signals.

-helps them die.
+them die.
 This can lead to improvements in patients with certain malignant diseases

-ramp-up schedules have already been utilized so far, and this study aims to optimize the
+the bloodstream.
+Several ramp-up schedules have already been explored, and this study

 This study will take place at multiple centers worldwide.
 The overall time to participate

-in this study is approximately 17 months.
+in this study is approximately 17 months for treatment-naïve (TN) CLL participants or

 Trial PhasePhase I/II